IncredibleHannes/QMUL-FunctionalProgrammingGroupProject/README.md

 Note: If you run the programm for the first type, it may take a while.
 The programm has to download all movies and store the into the database.

+## Database cleanup
+By default only the movies of the last thwo months will be downloaded.
+Further all movies older than six months will be deleted from the database to save disk space.

 ## Haddoc
 The haddoc documentation can be found at: https://incrediblehannes.github.io/QMUL-FunctionalProgrammingGroupProject/index.html